 Termination of Limited Partnerships

-The termination of LPs is similar to that for private listed companies.
-There are, however, some differences which relate to limited partners.
+The termination of LPs is like the termination of private listed companies.
+There are, however, some differences relevant to limited partners.
 For example, limited partners are not entitled to dissolve the LP by notice.
-Also, an LP is dissolved on the death, dissolution, bankruptcy or liquidation of a limited partner.
+Also, an LP is dissolved on the death, dissolution, bankruptcy, or liquidation of a limited partner.

-In the event of the termination of an LP, its affairs are to be wound up by the general partners unless there is a court order to the contrary.
+In case of the termination of an LP, its affairs are to be wound up by the general partners unless there is a court order to the contrary.

 Registration and Compliance

-An LP may be registered under the Limited Partnership Act where it has limited partners that are registered as such under the Act.
-An LP is deemed to be a general practitioner unless one or more persons are registered as limited partners of the firm in accordance with the Act.
+An LP may be registered under the Limited Partnership Act, according to which it has limited partners that are registered as such under the Act.
+An LP is considered to be a general practitioner unless one or more persons are registered as limited partners of the firm in accordance with the Act.

-A Partnership can also be converted into an LP where one or more (but not all) of its partners register themselves as limited partners.
+A partnership can also be converted into an LP after one or more (but not all) of its partners register themselves as limited partners.
 The resulting LP formed must also register itself as an LP under the Limited Partnership Act.
-Where a person deals with a firm after it becomes an LP, that person is entitled to treat the firm as a general partnership until he has notice of the registration of that firm as an LP.
-He is also entitled to treat any person who was a partner of the firm as a general partner of the LP until he has notice of the registration of that person as a limited partner.
+When a person deals with a firm after it becomes an LP, that person is entitled to treat the firm as a general partnership until the person has notice of the registration of that firm as an LP.
+The person is also entitled to treat any person who was a partner of the firm as a general partner of the LP until the person receives notice of the registration of the other person as a limited partner.

 LPs registered under the Limited Partnership Act are not subject to the provisions of the Business Registration Act.
-Where the LP ceases to have any person named as its limited partner, its registration under the Limited Partnership Act will be suspended.
+Should the LP cease to have any person named as its limited partner, its registration under the Limited Partnership Act will be suspended.
 Under such circumstances, the provisions of the Business Registration Act will apply to the LP.

-Where every general partner of an LP is ordinarily resident outside Singapore, the Registrar may require a local manager to be appointed to be responsible for the discharge of all obligations attaching to the LP as prescribed by the Limited Partnership Act.
+Where every general partner of an LP is ordinarily resident outside Singapore, the Registrar may require a local manager to be appointed to handle the discharge of all obligations attaching to the LP under the Limited Partnership Act.